 It's important that we continually remind ourselves and others of our College's commitment to sustainability, the successes we've had, and the challenges we still face.
-The College shares information about our sustainability efforts with the campus community through articles in the General News and the Volunteer, and through announcements, flyers, e-mail and both the College and Sustainability Center websites.
+The College shares information about our sustainability efforts with the campus community through articles in the General News and the Volunteer, as well as through announcements, flyers, e-mail and both the College and Sustainability Center websites.
 Sustainability projects and programs have been highlighted at faculty development workshops and in news articles by Logan Media Services.
-John A. Logan College is regularly featured in IGEN's Network News and the JALC Sustainability Coordinator has been a speaker at meetings of community organizations such as Rotary and the Sierra Club.
-Facilities staff and the Sustainability Coordinator have traveled to area Colleges to speak about our sustainable practices at John A. Logan College.
+John A. Logan College is regularly featured in IGEN's Network News and the JALC Sustainability Coordinator has been a speaker at meetings of community organizations such as Rotary and the Sierra Club and special consumer education events in the College district.
+Facilities staff and the Sustainability Coordinator have traveled to area Colleges and state-wide conferences to speak about our sustainable practices at John A. Logan College.